BDO Sir Henare Ngata Scholarship

 We want to make the process as simple and enjoyable as possible so here are some hints and tips to help you on your journey.

-Applications for our 2024 scholarships are now open - apply here, or contact us for more information.
-Applications close on Sunday 31 March 2024.
+Applications for our 2024 scholarships are now closed contact us for more information or when applications will next be open.

 It is important for us to get to know more than just your qualifications and grades!
 We want to know what else is important to you outside of your studies, what experiences you have and what motivates you.